-Graphene for Biomedical Applications Part II.
+The safety of graphene in human health: what science says about it Part II.
 Are graphene materials safe for humans?
 The family of graphene materials comprises a wide range of two-dimensional (2D) carbon nanostructures in the form of sheets that differ from each other by the particularities derived from the production method or by the innumerable functionalizations that can be performed after its obtaining.
-In 2022, Nature magazine, one of the most important scientific journals in the world, published a study in which
+In 2022, Nature magazine, one of the most important scientific journals

-PROTECTIVE COATINGS AGAINST ELECTROMAGNETIC RADIATION The development of communication technology together with electronic devices has generated great concern regarding the electromagnetic radiation emitted by these technologies.
+Graphene in protection against electromagnetic radiation The development of communication technology together with electronic devices has generated great concern regarding the electromagnetic radiation emitted by these technologies.
 Electromagnetic radiation is a type of electromagnetic field, that is, a combination of oscillating electric and magnetic fields, which propagates through space carrying energy from one place to another.
-Electromagnetic radiation can manifest itself in various ways, such as radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays
+Electromagnetic radiation can manifest itself in various ways, such as radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation,

-GRAPHENE FOR BIOMEDICAL APPLICATIONS Part I. Tissue Engineering Advances in medicine have reached levels unimagined until recently.
+Graphene: The next revolution in biomedical applications Part I. Tissue Engineering Advances in medicine have reached levels unimagined until recently.
 Among them, tissue engineering has an important participation.
 With it is possible to combine cells, biomaterials and biologically active molecules with the aim of repairing or replicating tissues or organs with a function similar to that of the original structure.
-In principle, biomaterials are used as molecular scaffolds to act as a three-dimensional (3D) support or guide for
+In principle, biomaterials are used as molecular scaffolds to act as a three-dimensional (3D) support

-FLAME RETARDANT POLYMER COMPOUNDS WITH GRAPHENE OXIDE Polymeric compounds (engineering plastics) are widely used in the automotive, construction, food, aerospace and other sectors.
+Improve safety with flame retardant polymeric compounds with graphene oxide Polymeric compounds (engineering plastics) are widely used in the automotive, construction, food, aerospace and other sectors.
 Its use is based on the weight/resistance ratio, physical stability, chemical resistance and corrosion resistance.
 However, most polymers, due to their nature, are flammable and combustible.
-That is, they are materials that catch fire quickly when exposed to fire, undergoing degradation, Veo complicadoand releasing heat to later start the propagation of the
+That is, they are materials that catch fire quickly when exposed to fire, undergoing degradation, Veo complicadoand releasing heat to later start the